SgtGuppers/skills-communicate-using-markdown/index.md

-# This is a header, I kinda guessed that
+# This is a header, I kinda guessed that....